 Section XI - Appeal Process

-Any person aggrieved by the District’s denial or claim of extraordinary circumstances may appeal the determination within 30 days after notice of the District’s action to the District Director by filing a written notice of appeal.
+Any person aggrieved by the District’s denial or claim of extraordinary circumstances may appeal the determination within 30 days after notice of the District’s action to the Manager by filing a written notice of appeal.
 The notice of appeal shall contain the petitioner’s name, address, daytime phone number, relief sought and if a petitioner desires, a short statement of the facts, reasons, and legal authority in support of the appeal.

-If the appeal involves a record that is subject to a business confidentiality claim or affects the privacy rights of an individual, the District Director shall send a notice of the requester’s appeal to the affected person.
+If the appeal involves a record that is subject to a business confidentiality claim or affects the privacy rights of an individual, the Manager shall send a notice of the requester’s appeal to the affected person.

-The District Director shall make a determination on the appeal within the following period of time (1) within five (5) business days after the District Director’s receipt of the notice of appeal; or (2) within twelve (12) business days after the District sends the requester’s notice of appeal to the affected party.
-During this period the District Director may schedule an informal hearing or request any additional information deemed necessary to make a determination.
-The District Director shall send written notice to all participants providing the reasons for the District Director’s determination.
+The Manager shall make a determination on the appeal within the following period of time (1) within five (5) business days after the Manager’s receipt of the notice of appeal; or (2) within twelve (12) business days after the District sends the requester’s notice of appeal to the affected party.
+During this period the Manager may schedule an informal hearing or request any additional information deemed necessary to make a determination.
+The Manager shall send written notice to all participants providing the reasons for the Manager’s determination.

-In addition, if the District Director affirms the denial in whole or in part, the denial shall include a statement that the requester has a right to appeal the denial to the State Records Committee within thirty (30) days in accordance with Section 63G-2-403 U.C.A.
+In addition, if the Manager affirms the denial in whole or in part, the denial shall include a statement that the requester has a right to appeal the denial to the State Records Committee within thirty (30) days in accordance with Section 63G-2-403 U.C.A.

 Section XII - Reasonable Accommodation